survivejs/webpack-book/manuscript/04_what_is_webpack.md

 If the resolution pass failed, webpack raises a runtime error.
 If webpack managed to resolve a file correctly, webpack performs processing over the matched file based on the loader definition.
 Each loader applies a specific transformation against the module contents.

 The way a loader gets matched against a resolved file can be configured in multiple ways, including by file type and by location within the file system.
-Webpack's flexibility even allows you to apply specific transformation against a file based on *where* it was imported to the project.
+Webpack's flexibility even allows you to apply a specific transformation to a file based on *where* it was imported into the project.

 The same resolution process is performed against webpack's loaders.
 Webpack allows you to apply similar logic when determining which loader it should use.
 Loaders have resolve configurations of their own for this reason.
 If webpack fails to perform a loader lookup, it will raise a runtime error.